-Finally, theories of the overall level and distribution of aspects of job quality also have implications for job quality gaps between socio-economic groups.
+Finally, theories of the overall level and distribution of aspects of job quality also have implications for job quality gaps between socioeconomic groups.
 Universal technology pressures and supranational regulatory forces (for example, those that proscribe forms of discrimination) could be expected to narrow gender gaps, but national institutional differences, for example in the strength and policies of unions, could be expected to maintain and even widen patterns of differentiation.

-In light of this brief overview of existing theories of workplace change, we can summarize the context for our examination of trends in the distribution of job quality as follows.
-It is expected that there is a positive relationship between job quality and per capita GDP, that the CMEs would tend to have higher job quality, and that in particular the inclusive CMEs would have the lowest levels of inequality in multiple dimensions.
-In so far as there is a generalized increased affluence in the economy, a diffusion of post-Fordist workplace regimes, and a widespread regulation of working conditions, rising job quality is expected; even so, technological change may also stimulate a widespread intensification of work effort.
-Rising returns to skill and/or universal de-regulation suggest that job quality will become more unequal in multiple dimensions, not just wages; but this prediction is also modified by the "nuanced" theory of technical change which emphasizes the survival of non-routine tasks in low-paid jobs, by increased demand for a better work-life balance, and by evolving regulation of important job features such as environmental hazard and working time.
+In light of this brief overview of existing theories of workplace change, we can summarize the context for our examination of trends in the distribution of job quality as follows: that a positive relationship between job quality and per capita GDP is expected, that the CMEs would tend to have higher job quality, and that in particular the inclusive CMEs would have the lowest levels of inequality in multiple dimensions.
+Insofar as a generalized increased affluence in the economy, a diffusion of post-Fordist workplace regimes, and a widespread regulation of working conditions occur, rising job quality is expected; even so, technological change may also stimulate a widespread intensification of work effort.
+Rising returns to skill and/or universal deregulation suggest that job quality will become more unequal in multiple dimensions, not just in wages; but this prediction is also modified by the "nuanced" theory of technical change, which emphasizes the survival of nonroutine tasks in low-paid jobs, by increased demand for a better work-life balance, and by evolving regulation of important job features such as environmental hazard and working time.
 Above these generalized themes we also expect differentiation across regimes and countries, with the CMEs showing the greatest resistance to upward pressures on inequality.
 Evidence of divergence among countries would then be indicative of the maintained or increased importance of an institutional determination of job quality.

-3. Previous Quantitative Evidence About Changing Job Quality
+Previous Quantitative Evidence about Changing Job Quality

-A commonality between all these theories is the expectation that some substantive change in the distribution of job quality is expected.
+Common to these theories is the expectation that some substantive change in the distribution of job quality is expected.
 Yet a further possibility is that theorists have overestimated the effect of transformations in the workplace on job quality.
-Institutional resilience and cultural persistence may limit the speed at which working conditions are altered, and perspectives of change could be based on a distorted perception of the past which gives a false impression of radical change.
-Past analyses and projections, for example, of an "end to work", or of a "Brazilianisation" of European labor markets, have proved very wide of the mark (Green, 2009; Fevre, 2007).
-Handel (2005), using General Social Survey evidence, finds substantive continuity in perceptions of job quality over almost a decade, and concludes that both optimistic and pessimistic schools may have overstated their case.
+Institutional resilience and cultural persistence may limit the speed at which working conditions are altered, and perspectives of change could be based on a distorted perception of the past, which gives a false impression of radical change.
+Past analyses and projections, for example, of an "end to work" or of a "Brazilianisation" of European labor markets, have proved very wide of the mark (Green 2009; Fevre 2007).
+Handel (2005), using General Social Survey evidence, finds substantive continuity in perceptions of job quality over almost a decade and concludes that both optimistic and pessimistic schools may have overstated their case.